noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 #### destructuring

-- Destructuring: pull values out/skip values in arrays/objects
+- Destructuring: extract and assign all/some values out of arrays/objects
   - `[first, , last] = ["first", "second", "last"]`
   - `{first, last} = {a: 1, b: 2, c:3}`